stac-utils/stac-api-validator/README.md

 - GET Search with bbox=100.0,0.0,0.0,105.0,1.0,1.0 returned status code 400
 - POST Search with bbox:[100.0, 0.0, 0.0, 105.0, 1.0, 1.0] returned status code 400
 ```

-Additionally, the `--no-post` option can be specified to only test GET requests, instead of the default of using
-both GET and POST.

 ## Validating OGC API Features - Part 1 compliance